geom_density_ridges arranges multiple density plots in a staggered fashion, as in the cover of the famous Joy Division album Unknown Pleasures.

 By default, this geom calculates densities from the point data mapped onto the x axis.
 If density calculation is

-will provide automatic scaling of the ridgelines (controlled by the scale
+is that geom_density_ridges will provide automatic scaling of the ridgelines (controlled by the scale aesthetic), whereas

 geom_ridgeline will plot the data as is.
-Note that when you set stat="identity"
+Note that when you set stat="identity", the height aesthetic must

 be provided.